7 Construction Codes Support Tighter Air Ducts, More Rigorous TestingJonathan at Aeroseal

 Why Construction Codes for Ductwork Matter

 More specifically, construction codes for ductwork offer overlooked opportunities for better energy efficiency, IAQ, HVAC equipment performance, and compliance.
 Basically, these codes ensure ductwork is sealed to an appropriate level of air tightness.
 If air ducts are not airtight, then they have duct leakage, which contributes to many problems.
+For homeowners in warm climates like Sacramento or Tampa Bay this could lead to significant spikes in cooling costs.

 4 Benefits of Tighter Ducts in Buildings